cblanken/boggler/README.md

     d,f,e,y
     n,m,e,qu
     ```
-2. Find or create a dictionary wordlist file or create your own
+2. Find or create a dictionary wordlist file

     The dictionary wordlist should have each word on a single line like so
     ```console